 - Research that is directly funded by Aspetar is not eligible for entry to the respective award

-- Previous winners of Aspetar Excellence in Football Award cannot apply to the same competition in the future years
+- Aspetar Excellence in Football Award winners are not eligible for the following year's competition in the same award category

 - In applying for Aspetar Excellence in Football Award it is possible to apply for the YIA award at the same time.
 Whilst this will allow you 2 chances to win a prize, only one prize will be awarded.